electrode-io/electrode-native/docs/cli/create-container.md

 `--platform/-p <android|ios>`

 * Specify the target platform for this container
-* If not explicitely provided, the command prompts you to choose between the iOS or the Android platform before execution.
+* If not explicitly provided, the command prompts you to choose between the iOS or the Android platform before execution.

 `--outDir/-o <directory>`